pscally1005/pscally1005.github.io/_posts/draft/2026-08-09-put-milk-back-tg.markdown

   <i>3 pm Sunday</i><br>
   Transfer <a href='/misc/beans'>beans</a> and their soaking liquid to a <a href='https://amzn.to/49TUS9E'>large slow cooker</a>.
 Cover and cook on low for 8 hours, or until the <a href='/misc/beans'>beans</a> are tender and most of the water has been absorbed.<br><br>

   Cut your paneer into small cubes, and add to a <a href='https://amzn.to/4rdR0HI'>large non-stick pan</a> over medium heat with <a href='/misc/veggies#spinach-fresh'>frozen spinach</a>.
 Cover and cook for about 10 minutes, or until the <a href='/misc/veggies#spinach-fresh'>spinach</a> is lightly browned and slightly sticking to the pan.
 Season with <a href='/misc/veggies#garlic'>minced garlic</a>, chili powder, cumin, <a href='/misc/potassium'>potassium</a>, and black pepper.
 Add in all your <a href='/misc/dairy#yogurt'>yogurt</a>, and mix until fully combined.
-Transfer to a <a href='https://amzn.to/3Ffts2R'>glass container</a>, and store in the fridge.
+Transfer to a <a href='https://amzn.to/4hcIXsT'>large glass container</a>, and store in the fridge.

 - |
   <i>11 pm Sunday</i><br>